my-ko-la/writings-/programming_principles.md

 # Disclaimer

 This article is brought to you by organic, pure-bred thought and subjective rationality - no AI tools were used to articulate, edit, influence, or in any form interact with the contents of the article.
+I think AI can be used in cool ways, even productive ones - but _I_ like writing, so _I_ will write.

 # Introduction